-The Oklahoma State Department of Education (OSDE) is seeking mathematics educators to participate in the continued development of the Oklahoma Mathematics Standards Curriculum Resource Project (see current work at ).
+The Oklahoma State Department of Education (OSDE) is seeking mathematics educators to participate in the continued development of the Oklahoma Mathematics Standards Curriculum Resource Project (see current work at http://okmathframework.pbworks.com/).
 The Oklahoma Mathematics Standards Curriculum Resource Project will provide educators with information and resources to develop curriculum aligned to the new Oklahoma Academic Standards for Mathematics.
-The Oklahoma Mathematics Standards Curriculum Resource Project will be modeled from a similar resource developed in Minnesota and Utah.

-Resources may include the following deliverables:
+Resources will include the following deliverables:

 Classroom instructional suggestions and guidance